noprompt/meander/README.md

 The `match` operator provides traditional pattern matching.

-#### `match*`
+#### `search`

-The `match*` operator is an extended version `match` which returns a sequence of all action values which satisfy their pattern counterparts.
-Map patterns with variable keys, set patterns with variable subpatterns, or two side-by-side zero or more subsequence patterns, are all examples of patterns which may have multiple matches for a given value. `match*` will find all such matches and, unlike `match`, will not throw when a pattern match could not be made.
-In essence, `match*` allows you to _query_ arbitrary data.
+The `search` operator is an extended version `match` which returns a sequence of all action values which satisfy their pattern counterparts.
+Map patterns with variable keys, set patterns with variable subpatterns, or two side-by-side zero or more subsequence patterns, are all examples of patterns which may have multiple matches for a given value. `search` will find all such matches and, unlike `match`, will not throw when a pattern match could not be made.
+In essence, `search` allows you to _query_ arbitrary data.

 ### Pattern Syntax